Computer hackers have been able to hack some American voting machines in only seven minutes.

 They span the gamut ideologically, from conservatives like Lankford, to moderates like Sen. Susan Collins (R-ME), to progressives like Sen. Kamala Harris (D-CA).

 However, some other similar election-related measures introduced this Congress have not attracted the level of urgency that advocates hoped for.
-This is likely at least in part because President Trump has refused to accept the 2016 Russian election as having occurred.
+This is likely at least in part because President Trump has refused to accept that Russian interference in the 2016 election occurred.

 This bill awaits a possible vote in the Senate Rules and Administration Committee.